AzuriteGray/cooking-site/README.md

 ## Testing

+Testing i have done
+- made sure there are no broken links
+- The forms give an error if not filled out correctly
+- photos and videos adjust size when needed

 ## Deployment

+Trough out the project i have done several pushes to github wich i have used for live deployment

+there are no diffrences between the deployed and develepment versions

 ## credit

+### Content

+The form code was taken directly from bootstrap and alterd for my purposes by myself

-Media
+### Media

-Logo made by me
+- Logo made by me using https://hatchful.shopify.com/
-Cutting boardphoto Photo by Katie Smith on Unsplash.com Chocolate Mousse photo by Betty crocker
+- Cutting boardphoto Photo by Katie Smith on Unsplash.com
+- Chocolate Mousse photo by Betty crocker
-Skagenröra photo from Receptfavoriter.se
+- Skagenröra photo from Receptfavoriter.se
-Pasta photo from Eatingwell.com
+- Pasta photo from Eatingwell.com
-4 plates photo by vernon raineil on uplash.com
+- 4 plates photo by vernon raineil on uplash.com
-Video by pixabay on pexels.com
+- Video by pixabay on pexels.com